bloominstituteoftechnology/User-Interface/README.md

 ## To Get Started

+* [] Option 1: Recommended
-* Fork / Clone this project into a directory on your machine.
+  * Clone or download a ZIP of this project into a directory on your machine
+  * Copy all folder contents over to CodePen
+  * Read the project README carefully
+  * Begin working on the objectives

+* [] Option 2: Advanced
-* Open the code with your preferred integrated development environment (IDE).
+  * Fork the project to your GitHub account
+  * Add your project manager as collaborator on Github.
+  * Clone your OWN forked version of the repository (Not Lambda's by mistake!).
+  * Create a new branch: git checkout -b `<firstName-lastName>`.

-* Start on the objectives
+  * Begin working on the objectives on your `<firstName-lastName>` branch, committing changes regularly

+To submit your project:
+  * Push your commits: git push origin `<firstName-lastName>`
+  * Submit a Pull-Request to merge your <firstName-lastName> branch into your own forked repository **Please don't merge your own pull request**
+  * Request a REVIEW from your project manager on the pull-request
+  * Your project manager will count the project as complete by merging the branch back into master and sending you feedback

 ## Objectives: